hsylin/DL-Robot-RubiksCubeSolver/README.md

 # A Rubik's Cube Solution Using Deep Learning and Robotic Arm Coordination

-Our goal is to solve a Rubik's Cube using robotic arms, image recognition, and specialized algorithms.

-***
 ## **Introduction**

 We are developing a Rubik's Cube collaboration system that integrates various software and hardware technologies to achieve human-robot interaction for solving the cube.